Gauge Miura and Backlund Transformations for Generalized $A_n$-KdV Hierarchies: B acklund Transformation

 Let ${K(I,J)}$ be the generator of the B\"acklund-gauge transformation for the $A_n$-KdV hierarchy, i.e.,

 Inserting (\ref{miura-gauge}) into (\ref{b-mKdV}) , we find

-Notice that ${K(I_i,J_i)}$ given in (\ref{b-g-kdv1}) depend upon mKdV variables $u_i$ and $v_i$.
-In ref. \cite{ana-miura} we have shown that the gauge-B\"acklund transformation ${K(I_i,J_i)}$ was entirely written in terms of KdV variables $I$ and $J$ if we use two different Miura gauge transformtions, for the right $S({u})=S_{+\eps}$ and for the left $S({v})^{-1} = S_{-\eps}^{-1}$ multiplications (see (\ref{jv1})).
+Notice that ${K(I_i,J_i)}$ given { { by the rhs of }} (\ref{b-g-kdv1}) depend upon mKdV variables, $u_i$ and $v_i$.
+In ref. \cite{ana-miura} we have shown that the gauge-B\"acklund transformation ${K(I_i,J_i)}$ was entirely written in terms of KdV variables, $I$ and $J$ if we use two different Miura-gauge transformations, for the right $S({u})=S_{+\eps}$ and for the left $S({v})^{-1} = S_{-\eps}^{-1}$ multiplications (see (\ref{jv1})).
 Here we will follow the same principle by choosing different $S$ solutions for right and left multiplication in (\ref{b-g-kdv1}).

 B\"acklund transformation for the $A_n$ Toda theory was first proposed in \cite{Fordy-Gibb} and in \cite{lobo}, it was generalized as a gauge transformation constructed and classified according to a graded affine Lie algebraic structure .
 Such construction was shown to be universal within the hierarchy, i.e., in the sense that it is same for all positive and negative flows {\footnote{ Observe that the relativistic Toda model correspond to the first negative flow \cite{aratyn}}}.